neeleengelmann/starter-academic-website/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a Ph.D. candidate at the Department of Cognitive and Decision Sciences at Georg-August-University Göttingen, Germany, and an incoming postdoctoral researcher at the Center for Law, Behaviour and Cognition at Ruhr-University Bochum.
-My dissertation project is about the influence of causal representations on moral reasoning.
-I'm interested in causal reasoning, moral psychology, computational modelling, experimental philosophy and Open Science.
-Since 2017, I have been teaching introductory statistics seminars, as well as supervising empirical Bachelor and Master projects in Cognitive Science.
+I'm a postdoctoral researcher at the [Center for Law, Behaviour, and Cognition](https://zrsweb.zrs.rub.de/institut/clbc/) at Ruhr-University Bochum, Germany.
+I obtained my Ph.D. in Psychology from Georg-August-University Göttingen in 2022, with a project focusing on [the role of causal representations in moral judgment](https://ediss.uni-goettingen.de/handle/11858/14231) (advisor: Michael R. Waldmann).
+My current research interests are causal reasoning, moral psychology, computational modelling, experimental philosophy and experimental jurisprudence.
+During my Ph.D., I have been teaching introductory statistics seminars, as well as supervising empirical Bachelor and Master projects in Cognitive Science.

 [CV](https://raw.githubusercontent.com/NeeleEngelmann/CV/main/CV_Engelmann_web.pdf)